iridium-browser/iridium-browser-ubuntu/docs/clang_tidy.md

     chrome/browser
 ```

-\*It's not clear which, if any, `gn` flags may cause issues for `clang-tidy`.
+\*It's not clear which, if any, `gn` flags outside of `use_jumbo_build` may
-I've had no problems building a component release build, both with and without
+cause issues for `clang-tidy`.
+I've had no problems building a component release
-goma. if you run into issues, let us know!
+build, both with and without goma. if you run into issues, let us know!

 ## Questions